sdp-srh/acs-2023-01/README.md

 # Cloud Application - ACS 2023
 This repository will contain the microservice including a UI for Google Cloud Platform

+## Folders/Projects
+### soccer
+contains the express soccer app several endpoints with different http methods includes the access to google firestore

+### soccer functions
+contains Google Cloud Functions for reading data from an external web services saves the data to firestore

+### testsrv
+contains some test services
+translation service with an html page, that uses google translate google-trends service that uses big query to read the last trends from google

 ## Installation
 Prerequisites: node.js is installed
 Clone the repository in an empty folder (e.g. with GitHubDesktop)